vfremaux/moodle-mod_magtest/readme.txt

 - Do not allow play nor replay if current time is over an enabled endtime
 - Delete all user's answers on course reset

+# 2016060100

+- Fixes the magtest maketest controller call order breaking the recording of last question page